-You should take whatever steps are required under the possession tax code to prevent the expiration of the statutory period for filing a claim for credit or refund of a possession tax.
+You should take whatever steps must be taken under the possession tax code to prevent the expiration of the statutory period for filing a claim for credit or refund of a possession tax.

 Filing Requirements for Individuals in U.S. Possessions